-Located in northern Illinois, Green River Wildlife Area offers thousands of acres of pristine prairies, woods, and wetlands for you to explore during your next RV vacation.
+Located in northern Illinois, Green River State Wildlife Area offers many acres of pristine prairies, woods, and wetlands for you to explore during your next RV vacation.
+You'll be within two hours of Chicago and Davenport, Iowa.
 Nearly the entire park is open to hunting.
-Explore the varied terrain as you hunt fox, pheasant, rabbit, quail, dove, and deer, among many other species.
+Explore over 2,500 acres of the varied terrain as you hunt fox, pheasant, rabbit, quail, dove, and deer, among many other species.

 Located in Harmon, Illinois, Green River State Wildlife Area is a quick drive from Chicago as well as other cities in Illinois.